PalisadoesFoundation/talawa-docs/docs/talawaApi/constraints/admin.md

 They can change organization details, remove members from public organizations and moderate membership for private organizations, meaning they can accept or reject membership requests.

-Administrators can remove any event, group chat or post belonging to the organization their responsible for.
+Administrators can remove any event, group chat or post belonging to the organization they're responsible for.

 An administrator for an organization would be similar to a pastor for a church or the manager of a business.